StefansAI/JetCar/README.md

 The project is organized into following folders:<br><br>

 1. firmware
-    - jetcar: Jupyter notebooks and python files to be uploaded
+    - jetcar: Jupyter notebooks and python files to run in the JetCar
     - offline_debug: python files for offline debugging of firmware recordings
     - jetpack install script <br><br>